ryanndu/ceblpy/README.md

 ## License

-`ceblpy` was created by Ryan Du.
+`ceblpy` was created by Ryan Du and David Awosoga.
 It is licensed under the terms of the MIT license.

 ## Credits